In 30 seconds

 How long do supplements take to work for men over 40?

 It varies by ingredient.
 In the Chinnappan 2021 RCT, Tongkat Ali (200mg/day) showed statistically significant testosterone-related outcomes from week 4 onward, building through 12 weeks.
 Shilajit required 90 days in the Pandit 2016 study.
 Maca showed improvements in self-reported sexual desire scores from week 8 in Gonzales 2002.
 Allow at least 8–12 weeks before judging the effectiveness of any supplementation regimen.
 Changes observed in trials do not happen overnight — consistent supplementation over time is required.
-These trial doses (e.g. Tongkat Ali 200mg/day, Shilajit 500mg/day, Maca 1,000mg/day) exceed the 50mg per tablet in Blue Power and cannot be transferred as label claims.
+These trial doses (e.g. Shilajit 500mg/day, Maca 1,000mg/day) exceed the 50mg per tablet used for those ingredients in Blue Power and cannot be transferred as label claims.
+Tongkat Ali itself is not a Blue Power ingredient.

 Should men over 40 take a multivitamin or targeted supplements?